 - No membership fees at all

-- Visit prices in some cases are set by doctors
+- Doctors set visit prices in some cases

 - Uninsured or underinsured will pay more than with some competitors